-Long-time livestock marketer, the late Fred C. Kist of Mandan was recently recognized with a memorial portrait in the North Dakota Stockmen’s Foundation’s Memorial Hall located at the NDSA headquarters in Bismarck.
+Long-time livestock marketer Fred C. Kist of Mandan was recognized with a memorial portrait in the North Dakota Stockmen’s Foundation’s Memorial Hall.

-Kist’s strong dedication to his career started at age nine when he began working at Kist Livestock.
-Though this became his life’s work, it was also his lifestyle.
+Kist’s strong dedication to his career started at age nine, when he began working at Kist Livestock Auction.
+This became his life’s work; it was also his lifestyle.
 Even though he was the president, he was involved in all phases of the business.
-To balance his life’s work, he enjoyed going out to the field as a way to relax, enjoy nature and private time.
+To balance his life’s work, he enjoyed going out to the field as a way to relax and enjoy nature and private time.

 He had a very generous spirit, always looking out for the disadvantaged and making sure they would get a break.
 He would find duties they could do at the sale barn or in the field.

-To relax, he enjoyed watching old western movies, Andy Griffi th, professional football, professional rodeo and took a special interest in watching his grandson, Jesse, win the State Basketball Championship in 2009.
-Additionally, he looked forward to fi shing in Flin Flon, Canada and hunting in the fall.
-In 1956, he won the State High School Bull Riding Championship, and in 1959, he was the National College Bull Riding Champion.
+To relax, he enjoyed watching old western movies, Andy Griffith, professional football and professional rodeo and took a special interest in watching his grandson, Jesse, win the state basketball championship in 2009.
+Additionally, he looked forward to fishing in Flin Flon, Canada, and hunting in the fall.
+In 1956, he won the State High School Bull Riding Championship and, in 1959, he was the National College Bull Riding Champion.
 His avid interest in rodeo continued throughout his life.